-What’s more, many of them also lead to the types of discussions destined to stick in their memory for a long time.
-So when you’re gathered around the dinner table and questions like “why are adults always talking about the economy?” and “how can I grow up and make a lot of money?” arise, here’s how you proceed: introduce them to the concept of investing and how it can lead to 1) their financial independence and 2) building wealth!
+Kids– with their jubilant stream of never-ending questions– provide us with endless opportunities for teachable moments.
+The ones that educate both them and us.
+What’s more many of them also lead to discussions that stick in their memories.
+So when you’re gathered around the dinner table and questions like “why are adults always talking about the economy?” and “how can I grow up and make a lot of money?” come up here’s how you proceed: Introduce them to the concept of investing and how it can lead to 1) financial independence and 2) wealth-building!

 “You Can Grow Up to Be Whatever You Want”… Including Financially Secure!

 It can be difficult to explain a complex concept like investing.
-However, the “you can grow up to be whatever you want” adage provides an excellent opportunity.
-You can explain how this saying relates to investing, since the right type of investment(s) can help fund their dreams— whatever they may be.
-To further the conversation of how important it is to invest from a young age, here’s a tactic that’s sure to make an impression— you just need a little help from a popular dessert.
+However the “you can grow up to be whatever you want” adage furnishes us with an excellent opportunity.
+You can explain how this saying relates to investing, since the right type of investment(s) can help fund their dreams, whatever they may be.
+To further the conversation on how important early investing is we know a tactic that’s sure to make an impression.
+You just need a little help from a popular dessert.

 Getting a Bigger Piece of the Pie

-As many people—especially kids— are visual learners, take advantage of this by incorporating an enticing prop into the lesson – pie!
-Yes, pie.
-Once this dessert favorite has succeeded in gaining their undivided attention, tie it to investing with dialogue that goes something like this: “A college education gets you a career— that’s two pieces of pie.
-Working hard and getting promoted is a third slice… but what if your sweet tooth still persists?
-The way for you to earn the biggest part of the pie of all is by becoming an investor.”
-Their hearts will be beating with anticipation (and their stomachs grumbling with hunger) by the time you get to the best part— how investing has the potential to make them rich (that’s a lot of dessert)!
+As many people (especially kids) are visual learners it makes sense to take advantage of it.
+Do this by incorporating an enticing prop into the financial lesson: pie!
+Yes pie.
+Once the dessert favorite has succeeded in gaining their attention tie it to investing with dialogue along these lines: “A college education gets you a career; that’s two pieces of pie.
+Working hard and getting promoted is a third slice;” but what if their sweet tooth persists?
+Tell them that the way for them to earn the biggest part of the pie is to become an investor.

 Financial Independence: As Sweet As It Gets